bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image218.png){width="5.0in"
 height="2.6142858705161856in"}

-Let\'s add the transformed property.
+Let&apos;s add the transformed property.

 This time I add, rotate around the Z axis, the Z axis is perpendicular to the screen.